 - Easy to use – If you can use a word processing software like Microsoft Word, you can use WordPress to build and manage a website.

 - Open-source software – WordPress is open-source software that is licensed under the GNU General Public License (GPL), meaning it isn’t owned by a single company or entity.
-Hundreds of developers and users collaborate and contribute to the software to make it better.
-The spirit of open-source means constant improvements, accountability and free usage for everyone.
+Hundreds of developers and users collaborate and contribute to the software to improve it.
+The spirit of open-source means constant improvements, accountability, and free usage for everyone.

 - Highly customizable with WordPress themes – WordPress themes provide the design and layout of your website.
 With a click of a button, you can change the entire look of your website by applying a new WordPress theme.
 More advanced WordPress themes are more like WordPress page builders, giving you even more control of your layouts.

-- A thriving community of users and developers – When you have a WordPress website, you can also get involved in the greater WordPress community through your local WordPress Meetup, WordCamps and more.
-The WordPress community has a reputation of being incredibly welcoming, helpful and innovative.
+- A thriving community of users and developers – When you have a WordPress website, you can also get involved in the greater WordPress community through your local WordPress Meetup, WordCamps, and more.
+The WordPress community has a reputation for being incredibly welcoming, helpful, and innovative.

-- SEO – Search Engine Optimization (SEO) begins at a technical level and WordPress delivers an exceptional code base for SEO.
-SEO allows your website’s content to be found via common search engines such as Google or Bing.
+- SEO – Search Engine Optimization (SEO) begins at a technical level, and WordPress delivers an exceptional code base for SEO.
+SEO allows your website’s content to be found via standard search engines such as Google or Bing.
 Check out these free WordPress SEO training videos to learn more.